heera0410/Emotion-Classifier/README.md

 - TextClassifierLearner

 ## Working of the project
-1. The dataset doesn't require any preprocessing and is loaded.
+1. The dataset is loaded.
 2. We create two models.
 A language model and a text classification model, therefore we create two different data bunches using the TextLMDataBunch and TextClasDataBunch classes.
 3. A language model is created using the language_model_learner method.
 We pass this method three arguments.
 Our data, a pre-trained model, and a dropout percentage.
 4. With the language model ready and the encoder saved, we create a text classification model, load in the encoder, and train the network.